ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 ## Gateway cluster
 {: #vrw-archi-overview-edge}

-The FortiGate physical 10 Gb HA appliance is the only point of entry into {{site.data.keyword.rw}}.
+The FortiGate physical 10 Gb high availability (HA) appliance is the only point of entry into {{site.data.keyword.rw}}.
 The gateway cluster with the vSRX HA appliance or a suitable bring your own gateway appliance is an alternative to the physical FortiGate appliance.
 The gateway cluster uses local storage only (no vSAN, no NFS) and each host is running a virtual appliance node.
 The gateway cluster requires only two ESXi hosts.
 The nodes are configured as a highly available cluster.
 The cluster is sized to support 10 Gb networking.

 ## Workload cluster
 {: #vrw-archi-overview-workloads}